satori-com/satori-video-sdk-cpp/docs/reference.md

 ### Base includes
 The base API for the video SDK is declared in the header file [`video_bot.h`](../include/satorivideo/video_bot.h).

-The API also uses the following libraries:
+The SDK also uses the following libraries:

 | Library                                                                             | Header file |
 |-------------------------------------------------------------------------------------|-------------|